 - Advance tuition deposit paid by the deadline as requested to show proof of intended enrollment.
-Failure to do so by the deadline will result in the offer of acceptance being rescinded. - Physical examination - Tuberculin test or chest x-ray and tetanus shot - Eye examination - Vaccination for Hepatitis B and current on CDC standard immunizations for the health care worker - Dental examination with most dental work completed including preventive maintenance
+Failure to do so by the deadline will result in the offer of acceptance being rescinded. - Physical examination, must be cleared to enter the program - Tuberculin test or chest x-ray and tetanus shot.
+No active TB - Eye examination, corrected vision to 20/20 with depth perception - Vaccination proof for Hepatitis B and current on CDC standard immunizations for the health care worker - Dental examination with dental work completed including preventive maintenance

-If accepted, the applicant will enter the two-year, seven consecutive quarter program leading to an Associate in Dental Hygiene.
+If accepted into the program, the applicant will enter the twoyear, eight consecutive guarter program leading to a Bachelor of Applied Science in Dental Hygiene.
 Information on estimated cost, including books, instruments, equipment, lab fees, uniforms, etc., is published on the department website.